CenikLab/ribo-itp_paper_references/mouse/README.md

-# mouse_itp_reference
+# Mouse Transcriptome Reference
-RiboFlow refrence used for the ITP project on mice cell development
+RiboFlow reference used for the Ribo-ITP project on mice cell development

 This refrecne is compatible with our mouse reference v2.
-For now, we are only changing the filter files.

-## Update 1
+## Modification 1

 We have added the following noncoding RNA to the filter.